Ziang-Lu/JavaScript-Learning-Notes/README.md

 ## License

-This repo is distributed under the MIT license.
+This repo is distributed under the <a href="https://github.com/Ziang-Lu/JavaScript-Learning-Notes/blob/master/LICENSE">MIT license</a>.